 There’s a lot of heat produced during extended blending.
 The blender has a radial cooling system that sucks in air and rapidly blows it over the motor to cool it down.
 The faster the speed, the more air is sucked in.

 There’s also a safety feature that will automatically shut the blender down in the event of excess heat.
 Maybe the vents are clogged by a towel you have underneath it or some other scenario.
 You probably won’t experience this feature but it’s nice to know it’s there to protect your machine.
+Watch this very short video to see this model in action using the pulse button.
+Pulsing is perfect for delicate recipes, but watch what happens when holding the switch down, the blender mixes everything smoothly and completely.

 When buying this model you’ll receive the newer, stubby, BPA-free 64oz low-profile container.
 There are a few benefits to this jar version.
 For starters, it’s shorter, so it’ll likely fit underneath your cabinets without any issues.
 Some people complain about that with the taller jar.
 They’re required to set the jar next to the base instead of leaving it attached.
 A minor inconvenience to most though.